 AutoCAD architecture is an advanced form of AutoCAD where some special features are added related to architecture to make it more creative and user-friendly for civil engineers and interior designers.
 AutoCAD architecture is also known as a super time-saving tool.
-We can design and modify every single content of 3D walls, floors, buildings instead of usual lines curves and circles.
-With these intelligent features of AutoCAD, people can feel a mimic real-world image in front of them giving life to their imagination.
+We can design and modify every single content of 3D walls, floors, buildings instead of the usual lines, curves and circles.
+With these intelligent features of AutoCAD, people can feel a mimic real-world image in front of them, giving life to their imagination.

 Architecture of AutoCAD

 Here are some special features added which are related to architecture as stated below:

 - According to your visuality, you can choose a white or black background.

 - Click on customize icon near to command line.

 - Select options, then move to the display tab.

 - Click on the drawing windows color panel.